tobijb/ansible-role-mailhog/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-mailhog.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-mailhog)

-Installs [MailHog](https://github.com/ian-kent/Go-MailHog), a Go-based SMTP server and web UI/API for displaying captured emails, on RedHat or Debian-based linux systems.
-Also installs sSMTP so you can easily redirect local email to the SMTP server.
+Installs [MailHog](https://github.com/mailhog/MailHog), a Go-based SMTP server and web UI/API for displaying captured emails, on RedHat or Debian-based linux systems.

-Also installs sSMTP so you can redirect system mail to MailHog's built-in SMTP server.
+Also installs [mhsendmail](https://github.com/mailhog/mhsendmail) so you can redirect system mail to MailHog's built-in SMTP server.

 If you're using PHP and would like to route all PHP email into MailHog, you will need to update the `sendmail_path` configuration option in php.ini, like so:

-    sendmail_path = "/usr/sbin/ssmtp -t"
+    sendmail_path = "{{ mailhog_install_dir }}/mhsendmail"

+(Replace `{{ mailhog_install_dir }}` with the actual MailHog installation directory, which is `/opt/mailhog` by default—e.g. `/opt/mailhog/mhsendmail`).

 ## Requirements